definelicht/hlslib/README.md

 While Vivado HLS provides the `hls::stream` class, it is somewhat lacking in features, in particular when simulating multiple processing elements.
 The `hlslib::Stream` class in `hlslib/xilinx/Stream.h` compiles to Vivado HLS streams, but provides a richer interface. hlslib streams are:
 - thread-safe during simulation, allowing producer and consumer to be executed in parallel;
 - bounded, simulating the finite capacity of hardware FIFOs, allowing easier detection of deadlocks in software; and
-- self-contained, allowing the stream depth and implementation (e.g., using LUTRAM or BRAM) to be specified directly in the object with excess pragmas.
+- self-contained, allowing the stream depth and implementation (e.g., using LUTRAM or BRAM) to be specified directly in the object, without excess pragmas.

 Example usage:
 ```cpp